Chapter 17: Seasonal Automation

 Custom Season Dates

-Merchants on the Growth tier and above can adjust the start and end months of each season through the Settings UI.
+Merchants on either the AdPriority or AdPriority Pro tier can adjust the start and end months of each season through the Settings UI.
 This accommodates regional differences and business-specific patterns.
 A store in Florida might start summer a month earlier; a store selling ski gear might extend winter through March.

 // Example: Custom calendar for a Florida-based store